Marshals of the Soviet Union

 Whereas Army generals' band embroidery of this period took the form of elongated laurel leaves, MSU caps were done in stylized oak leaves and acorns.

-The spray of gold thread leaves is smaller (four leaves per side vice the seven on my gray cap) - which reflects the 1989 regulations.
+The spray of gold-thread oak leaves is smaller (four leaves per side vice the seven on the gray cap) - which reflects 1989 regulations.
 The remainder of the cap is of the same style as the walking-out cap; red band and piping, standard officer's gold cords held in place by two gold buttons cast with the Great Seal of the USSR, and a patent leather visor covered

 underneath with black cloth.

 The date range referenced reflects 1980 regulations that added embroidery to the marshals/generals' service caps in conjunction with the phasing out of the similarly embroidered gray walking-out caps.

 This cap first caught the attention of Western observers when Marshal of the Soviet Union Akhromeyev and his escorts visited the United States in the summer of 1988.

 However, it was subsequently discovered that these caps had been introduced for Army and Air Force officers around 1982 (based on manufacturers' markings) as

 part of a new shirt-sleeve hot-weather uniform.
 This uniform was apparently not designed for domestic wear; instead being intended